jananiRaguram/mini-projects/README.md

-# Projects done through theodinproject
+# Projects done using The Odin Project as a guide
 https://www.theodinproject.com/